-Leasehold improvements 4% to 20% or over the lease terms, whichever is shorter
+Leasehold improvements 4% to $20%$ or over the lease terms, whichever is shorter

-Plant and machinery 10% to 20% Furniture and fixtures 15% to 25% Motor vehicles 10% to 25%
+Furniture and fixtures 15% to 25%

+Motor vehicles 10% to 25%

 Where parts of an item of property, plant and equipment have different useful lives, the cost of that item is allocated on a reasonable basis among the parts and each part is depreciated separately.
 Residual values, useful lives and the depreciation method are reviewed, and adjusted if appropriate, at least at each financial year end with the effect of any changes in estimate accounted for on a prospective basis.